-“Every three years, the International Magicians Society hosts a banquet dinner, where those magicians who have acheived the highest level in their craft are awarded the coveted Merlin Award.
+“Every three years, the International Magicians Society hosts a banquet dinner, where those magicians who have achieved the highest level in their craft are awarded the coveted Merlin Award.
 The voting members begin with approximately one hundred names and narrows down to a handful.
 The criteria that the voting members consider are talent, showmanship, originality, skills, and above all the rare ability to entertain under any conditions.”

 As the awards are given out pretty much consistently throughout the year, every year, this statement has always puzzled me.
 So the real criteria as to how The Merlin Awards are presented remains a mystery.